 - 1. Each Municipal Judge shall devote his full time to the duties of his office and must be: - (a) A duly licensed member, in good standing, of the State Bar of Nevada, but this qualification does not apply to any Municipal Judge who is an incumbent when this Charter becomes effective as long as he continues to serve as such in uninterrupted terms. - (b) A qualified elector who has resided within the territory which is established by the boundaries of the City for a period of not less than 30 days immediately before the last day for filing a declaration of candidacy for the department for which he is a candidate. - (c) Voted upon by the registered voters of the City at large. - 2.
 The salary of the Municipal Judges must be fixed by ordinance and be uniform for all departments of the Municipal Court.
 The salary may be increased during the terms for which the Judges are elected or appointed. - 3.
 [The Municipal Judge who holds seniority in years of service in office, either elected or appointed, is the Master Judge.
-If two or more Judges are equal in seniority, the] Beginning on July 1, 2007, and at the beginning of each fiscal year thereafter, a Master Judge must be chosen from among [them by the City Council.] the six departments.
-The Master Judge must be selected from a different department each year, beginning with Department 1, and thereafter, from the next department in numerical order.
-If a Municipal Judge so selected declines to take the position of Master Judge, the Municipal Judge from the next department in numerical order must be selected for the position.
-The Master Judge:
+If two or more Judges are equal in seniority, the] The Municipal Judges of the six departments shall elect a Master Judge [must be chosen] from among [them by the City Council.] their number.
+The Master Judge shall hold office for a term of 2 years commencing on July 1 of each odd-numbered year.
+If a vacancy occurs in the position of Master Judge, the Municipal Judges shall elect a replacement for the remainder of the unexpired term.
+If two or more Municipal Judges receive an equal number of votes for the position of Master Judge, the candidates who have received the tie votes shall resolve the tie vote by the drawing of lots.
+The Master Judge: - (a) Shall establish and enforce administrative regulations for governing the affairs of the Municipal Court. - (b) Is responsible for setting trial dates and other matters which pertain to the Court calendar. - (c) Shall perform such other Court administrative duties as may be required by the City Council.

-- (a) Shall establish and enforce administrative regulations for governing the affairs of the Municipal Court. - (b) Is responsible for setting trial dates and other matters which pertain to the Court calendar. - (c) Shall perform such other Court administrative duties as may be required by the City Council. - 4.
-Alternate Judges in sufficient numbers may be appointed annually by the Mayor, each of whom: - (a) Must be a duly licensed member, in good standing, of the State Bar of Nevada and have such other qualifications as are prescribed by ordinance. - (b) Has all of the powers and jurisdiction of a Municipal Judge while he is acting as such. - (c) Is entitled to such compensation as may be fixed by the City Council. - 5.
+- 4. Alternate Judges in sufficient numbers may be appointed annually by the Mayor, each of whom: - (a) Must be a duly licensed member, in good standing, of the State Bar of Nevada and have such other qualifications as are prescribed by ordinance. - (b) Has all of the powers and jurisdiction of a Municipal Judge while he is acting as such. - (c) Is entitled to such compensation as may be fixed by the City Council. - 5.
 Any Municipal Judge, other than an Alternate Judge, automatically forfeits his office if he ceases to be a resident of the City. - Sec.
 14. Section 10.010 of the Charter of the City of Las Vegas, being chapter 517, Statutes of Nevada 1983, as amended by chapter 45, Statutes of Nevada 1991, at page 95, is hereby amended to read as follows: